 Paris holds a beauty that captures the imagination every day of the year, but April adds something magical to it.
-April brings misty mornings eclipsed by sunny afternoons, swelling birdsong, and the scent of freshly blooming flowers to the City of Light.
+April brings misty mornings eclipsed by sunny afternoons, swelling birdsong, and the scent of freshly blooming flowers (like cherry blossoms!) to the City of Light.

 Why should you visit Paris in April?